gagiuntoli/RC5/README.md

 The selection of each of them should be preferably done by choosing standards from other use cases.
 For example the word length `w` could be any number of bytes but the recommendation for performance and security is that should be a power of 2, or even better, a power of 8.
+In that way one can use the hardware registers more efficiently, e.g. 32-bits or 64-bits registers, with vectorization possibilies (AVX on Intel or SVE on ARM).

-This RC5 implementation implements only the standard values of `w` (powers of 8) making use of the standard Rust
-types: u8, u16, u32, u64, u128.
+This RC5 implementation is designed only for the standard values of `w` (powers of 8) making use of the standard Rust types: u8, u16, u32, u64, u128.

 ## Error Handling

-Since a cipher should be efficient and secure the way we handle errors is through panicking.
+Since a cipher should be efficient and secure the way we handle errors is through unrecoverable errors through panicking when something undersired occurs.
 This means that when something unexpected happens during the program execution, e.g. a bad length in an array we stop the program calling the `panic!` macro.
 The users of this library need to have this into account when they pass arguments to this library.

 # Testing

-The application can only run in release mode in order to allow arithmetic overflow in the operations:
+The application can only run in release mode and be compiled with nightly Rust in order to allow arithmetic overflow in the operations:

 ```
 cargo +nightly test --release